Our Authentic Potato Lefse

-Good potatoes are the most important ingredient for making fine lefse.
-A blend of red and white potatoes (about 1000 pounds a day) are brought in from the potato bin.
-Dry land potatoes are used for a special reason.
-Granrud's Lefse uses about 84,000 pounds of potatoes every season.
+Great potatoes are the most important ingredient for making our fine lefse.
+A blend of red and white dry land potatoes (nearly 1000 pounds a day) are locally sourced for our award winning lefse.
+Granrud's Lefse uses about 84,000 pounds of potatoes every season!

-When it comes to peeling tators, this machine is a real time saver.
-It can peel five gallons of potatoes in about three minutes.
+When it comes to peeling lefse tators, this machine is a real time saver.
+It can peel five gallons of potatoes in about three minutes!

 When the Granrud's Lefse is in full production, there seems like a never-ending supply of potatoes.
 After the potatoes are run through the machine, they are sent on to the potato workers who check for eyes before they are cut up and cooked.